Gordon Landies, Managing Director

 Mr. Landies, a founder and managing partner of GL Ventures, LLC has over 20 years of experience in managing, acquire, and selling technology companies.

 In 2001, Landies was appointed President of International Microcomputer Software, IMSI.OB, as part of a turnaround team.
 From 2002 to 2005, the market cap of IMSI grew from $2 million to over $40 million as a result of restructuring the company and growth.
-During that period, Mr. Landies managed the sale of ArtToday to Jupitermedia, JUPM, for $22 million, 20x earnings.
-Also the purchase and sale of Allume Systems to Smith Micro, SMSI, for $14 million.
+During that period, Mr. Landies managed the sale of ArtToday to Jupitermedia, JUPM, for $22 million, 20x earnings, and also managed the purchase and sale of Allume Systems to Smith Micro, SMSI, for $14 million.

 In 2003 Landies started Houseplans.com and acquired companies, websites and content to create the leading marketing company of houseplans online.